doecode/doecode/demo/react-demo/src/main/java/gov/osti/connectors/README.md

 information obtained is somewhat sparse, as this is intended to provoke discussion on what elements of metadata we should map to DOECode's schema.

+If any of these sources should have a "metadata.yml" file checked-in on the master branch, project root level, the Connector will attempt to read from and parse its information instead of calling various API methods to fill in the metadata information.

 ## GitHub

 Given the GitHub repository URL, the following information is obtained (provided